adaltas/node-csv-docs/src/documents/parse/index.html.md

 *   `cast` (boolean|function)
     If true, the parser will attempt to convert input string to native types.
 If a function, receive the value as first argument, a context as second argument and return a new value.
-The context contains the following
-    properties: quoting, count, index and column.
+More information about the context properties is available below.
 *   `cast_date` (boolean|function)
     If true, the parser will attempt to convert input string to dates.
 If a function, receive the value as argument and return a new value.
 It